WhenLamboMoon/docker-zen-node/README.md

 - Securenodetracker https://hub.docker.com/r/whenlambomoon/secnodetracker/
 - neilpang/acme.sh https://hub.docker.com/r/neilpang/acme.sh

+acme.sh will run as a docker container and auto-renew your SSL certificates when required.

 ## Requirements

 You will need a VPS with at least 4GB ram (swap is OK) to run a Zencash secure node.
 You may use my DigitalOcean referral link to get $10 free credit https://m.do.co/c/afbafb6012b6